 Let’s take our example goal “increase AC tune-ups this summer”.
 The benefit of an AC tune-up is a healthy AC unit.
 You might write content to educate people on ways you can accidentally kill your AC or how regular maintenance prevents costly repairs.
 Once you explain the topic, you can create a call-to-action (CTA) to schedule a tune-up.

-It also helps to run A/B tests on your content (keeping an eye on click-through rates) to gauge what kind of information your audience finds most valuable.
+Note: If you are already following these steps and you're still struggling with your CTR, it may help to run A/B tests on your content to gauge what kind of information your audience finds most valuable.

 Step #2: Write subject lines using 3 key psychological principles